nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Deleting a lesson in ___SCHEDULE list___.

-1. Prerequisites: There are more than 5 and less than 80 students in the displayed list ___SCHEDULE list___.
+1. Prerequisites: List all lessons using the `list` command.
+There are more than 5 and less than 80 students in the displayed list ___SCHEDULE list___.

 2. Test case: `deleteLesson 1`<br>
    Expected: First lesson is deleted from the list.
 Details of the deleted lesson is shown in the response box.